 We spent two days in Qatar, visiting relatives, after our Iran trip of September/October 2016.
 Great opportunity to also check out this small Arab country, with surprisingly good results!
 To the effect that we came back in February 2017, once again on the way home, this time from Oman.
 After a brief introduction, we look at Doha, and then at some of the sights outside Doha, including the Khor Al Adaid inland sea.
+A seperate entry shows some of the treasures of the spectacular Museum of Islamic Art.
 In fact, there is enough to do in Qatar to keep you busy for a couple of days, or even more.

 Introduction: For most people Qatar is perhaps not the first travel destination that comes to mind.
 With only 1% arable land, the rest desert, and with daytime temperatures from March to December well over 25 oC and summer temperatures regularly over 45 oC, the geographical and climatological parameters aren’t the most favourable for tourism.
 The legal framework, a mixture of civil and sharia law, is also not very inviting, with the death penalty specified for homosexuality as well as for apostasy, severe prison sentences for blasphemy and proselytizing, and stoning and floggings for such major offenses as adultery and alcohol consumption.